dstolfa/BasicRegAlloc/README.md

 ```

 This will generate a ninja file in builddir, which can be run to compile the
 program.
-This code is written in C++14 and will not build without a compiler
+This code is written in C++17 and will not build without a compiler
 that supports it.
+The build has only been tested with `clang++` and `ld.lld`
+currently on FreeBSD, macOS and Linux. `ld.gold` should work, but `g++` might
+not.

 ## Usage

 When you've built the library and the examples, you can run each example
 individually.
-Currently, there are no tests written for the allocator so issuing
-`ninja test` won't do anything.
+In addition to that, running `ninja test` or `meson test` will
+start running all of the tests currently implemented.